ViMiDeveloper/ViMiWebsite/README.md

 # ViMiWebsite
 ## Basically a website about me &lt;P

 This project is outdated.
-I'm making a new one outside github.
+Currently working on it :3